sebastianhaberey/easyborg/README.md

 This is a safety feature.
 If you _do_ want to overwrite the original item, you can:

-a] Go to the parent folder (/ in the example) and run the restore action there (not recommended) OR b] Delete the original item and move the restored item in its place OR c] Use _easyborg replace_ which does b] for you
+a] Go to its parent folder (/ in the example) and run the restore action there (not recommended) OR b] Delete the original item and move the restored item in its place OR c] Use _easyborg replace_ which does b] for you